Gjacquenot/GosperCurve/README.md

 This repository contains elements to create
 [Gosper curves](https://en.wikipedia.org/wiki/Gosper_curve),
-that recursive space filling curves.
+that are recursive space filling curves.

 Here are some command line examples that can be used to create the images presented below